All EMAIL SUPER SPECIALS (our best discounts ever!)

 the new translation: which was accordingly granted, with an order for review

-was cause to dislike, by clearing those that were doubtful, and by supplying
+there was cause to dislike, by clearing those that were doubtful, and by

-purpose letters were directed to some of us from the Chair of the Committee for
+which purpose letters were directed to some of us from the Chair of the

-Religion (in 1648--RB), and personal invitations to others, to undertake and
+Committee for Religion (in 1648--RB), and personal invitations to others, to

-divide the task among us, and so cometh in our part, whereof we shall give the
+undertake and divide the task among us, and so cometh in our part, whereof we

-world a true and just account in that which followeth."
-The detailed
+shall give the world a true and just account in that which followeth."
+The

-account which follows in the preface is fascinating, mentioning, among many
+detailed account which follows in the preface is fascinating, mentioning, among

-other things, the divines' "use of... the Dutch Bibles... set forth
+many other things, the divines' "use of... the Dutch Bibles... set

 The